 Although it is advised to experiment with different post formats, keep in mind that tumblr is generally very visual.
 In this sense, it is very much like Pinterest.
 Determine what kind of a post you’d like to make, and pick the appropriate category.
 Everything about posting on tumblr is quite intuitive and you shouldn’t have any difficulties.

 While we’re digging around the basics, take a look at the top of your brand new page.
-You will see a menu where you can navigate through the home feed, the Explore page, inbox, direct messages, personal activity and account settings.
-Again, all of these options are self explanatory but are the basics of tumblr layout that you should get familiar with.
+You will see a menu where you can navigate through the home feed, the Explore page, inbox, direct messages, personal activity, and account settings.
+Again, all of these options are self-explanatory but are the basics of Tumblr layout that you should get familiar with.

-5. #careful #with #the #hashtags
+Be #careful #with #the #hashtags

-Hashtags are everything on tumblr – it’s how you get your content discoverable for other tumblr users.
+Hashtags are everything on Tumblr – it’s how you get your content discoverable for other Tumblr users.
 They’re best used when there is a running theme throughout your page.
 Other users will be able to find you based on the tags they’re searching for, so use multiple tags.

 As you enter your hashtags, after each individual one, you have to put a comma to separate them.

 Keep in mind that your content should speak for itself, and not require a million hashtags.
 Tags are just another extension of your content, and it’s key to getting reblogged.
-Reblogging is what it’s all about on tumblr.
+Reblogging is what it’s all about on Tumblr.